Instant Interview

 A few things that make a bigger difference than most people expect:

 Speak at 120–160 words per minute.
 That's the range where listeners find speech most clear and credible.
-When you're nervous you'll want to speak faster — actively slow yourself down, especially at the start of each answer.
+When you're nervous you'll want to speak faster, so actively slow yourself down, especially at the start of each answer.

 Ask your prepared questions.
 Even if the conversation has been going well, always ask at least one.
 It signals genuine interest and gives you useful information about whether this is actually a place you want to work.